openstack/security-doc/security-guide/source/instance-management/security-services-for-instances.rst

 A hypervisor runs independent virtual machines.
 This hypervisor can run in an operating system or directly on the hardware (called baremetal).
-Updates to the hypervisor are not propogated down to the virtual machines.
+Updates to the hypervisor are not propagated down to the virtual machines.
 For example, if a deployment is using XenServer and has a set of Debian virtual machines, an update to XenServer will not update anything running on the Debian virtual machines.